Post

 • rollup.config.js

-Therefore, if you delete the globbing patterns in the exclude statement of the _config.yml file and replace them as follows, Polyglot can process them without any problems.
+Therefore, you can delete the globbing patterns in the exclude section of the _config.yml file and replace them as follows so that Polyglot can process them without issues.

 1